thunderbird/thunderbird-android/docs/engineering/technical-designs/0004-portable-profile-data-format.md

 storage.
 It presents a selection and conflict preview before applying user-selected records.
 Account credentials are requested only after configuration import and never read from the archive.

 Record identity and revisions make the format sync-ready.
-A future transport compares records by `recordId`.
-It uses the revision tuple to identify a newer record and tombstones to identify deletion.
+Import compares records by `recordId`.
+A larger counter from the same `originId` identifies a newer revision from that origin, and tombstones identify deletion.
+Revisions from different origins are not ordered using `originId` or `updatedAt`; an import that cannot prove one revision supersedes the other reports a conflict and leaves local state unchanged until the user chooses a result.

 This design does not select a remote transport or silently resolve same-record, divergent user edits.
-Such conflicts are preserved for explicit import or future sync UX.
-A transport must not alter the JSON payload shape or create a parallel settings representation.
+A future sync design must define any additional causal metadata needed for remote replication by versioning this envelope.
+It must not create a parallel settings representation.

 ### Integration boundaries